python/mypy/docs/source/command_line.rst

     package.
 This flag is identical to :option:`--module` apart from this behavior.

-.. option -c PROGRAM_TEXT, --command PROGRAM_TEXT
+.. option:: -c PROGRAM_TEXT, --command PROGRAM_TEXT

     Asks mypy to type check the provided string as a program.